-That was what he’d meant by his wink, by the tiny smile on his perfect lips.
+That’s what he’d meant by his wink, by the tiny smile on his perfect lips.

 Melissa sighed and turned toward the trashcan.
 Her wrist cocked; she was treating the card as garbage.
-“NO!”
+“No!”
 I exclaimed.
 She looked at me as if I had two heads.
 “No,” I repeated in a quieter voice.
 “I think he meant for me to have it.”

 “Acquisitions?”
 Melissa read again.
 “How pretentious is that?”

 “Not pretentious at all!”
 I rushed to Graeme Henderson’s defense.
-Even as I protested Melissa’s dismissal, I realized that he couldn’t be a lawyer.
+Even as I protested Melissa’s dismissal, I realized he couldn’t be a lawyer.
 Not with a card like that.
 A law firm would have sucked out any spark of creativity, would have bled dry the smooth polish of the silver-lined card.
 “I mean, it’s not pretentious if that’s what he does.”